MaximilianHanussek/VALET/README.md

 <pre>sudo systemctl restart VALET_scheduler.timer</pre>

 -  The VALET scheduler comes with a set of parameters that can be edited to adjust the up and down scaling of cluster nodes.
 All parameters can be edited in the file `virtual_cluster_scheduler` file under `/usr/local/bin/` and are explained in the following.
+You can change maximal **compute node** number, which is handled by the `mnc` parameter.
+Per default this is set to 4.
+So if you start the initial cluster 3 instances and 3 volumes would be necessary regarding your assigned OpenStack quota.
+If the default values of the scheduler are used and the OpenStack project is just used for the virtual cluster an instance quota of 5 and 5 volumes would be required.
+If you have and want more resources please adjust the entered value to your needs.

 **Weights**:The weigths are used if no direct decisssion of starting or stoping nodes has been made.
 - W1: Will be used if the number of queued jobs divided by the number of finished jobs is lower than the threshold (defined with variable `qrr`)